hamalainenilmari/Big-Data-Platform/assignment-2-894931/reports/Assignment-2-Report.md

 * tenant_chicago_1741354983_ingestion.log
 * example_tenant_123_1741354983_ingestion.log

-The final test of 2 files of 50 000 rows (22 MB/file) resulted in the platform halting so we found the limit.
-When running the platform locally with one machine (HDFS, Spark, Cassandra), and two parallel tenants, the maximum amount of data per second we can ingest by batch ingestion is approximately 0.30 MB/s (738 rows/s) per tenant.
+The final test of 2 files of 50 000 rows (22 MB/file) resulted in the platform halting so we have found the platform limit.
+When running the platform locally with one machine (HDFS, Spark, Cassandra), and two parallel tenants, the maximum amount of data per second we can ingest by batch ingestion is approximately 0.30 MB/s (738 rows/s) per tenant, so in total approximately 1500 rows a second.
 We can assume that this would approximately double up when running with only one tenant.
 We can assume that this would also linearly decrease with the amount of tenants increasing.

 ### 1.5 Logging

-Define metrics:

-* why do we log these info, why are the data needed?
-* how are the log data used to manage service quality (platform not too slow etc)
-* are the logging data metrics defined in the service agreement (we promise that this is minimum ingest speed etc)

 The platform logs multiple factors by the batch ingestion manager, which runs the tenants ingestion pipelines.
 When the manager invokes the tenant's pipeline execution, the corresponding log file is initialized with the tenant id.
 Then the manager checks for new files from the tenant's staging input directory.
 The manager logs the following general information aspects: